-FM Menu - Processing in Basic Mode
+Processing in Basic Mode

-Switching to and from Basic mode is done in the FM > Processing > About Preset menu.
+Switching to and from Basic mode is done in the AM > Processing > About Preset menu.

-The Processing menu in Basic mode contains ten sub-menus, including Load Preset, Save Preset, Preset Protection, About Preset, Input Conditioning, Enhance, Gain Riding, Multiband, Final, and Bypass.
+The Processing menu in Basic mode contains eleven sub-menus, including Load Preset, Save Preset, Preset Protection, About Preset, Input Conditioning, Enhance, Gain Riding, Multiband, Final, Bypass and Clipper.
+The front panel only has room to display the first nine so be sure to move "down" to see the last two.
+(Yet another great reason to use the NfRemote app instead of the front panel interfaceJ).

-Load Preset Menu
+Load Preset